My Ergodox Build Log

 Other Stuff

 One thing I learned the hard way was that the connector joining both sides of the keyboard is a TRRS connector.
 This means it has 4 connectors, not like a traditional AUX cable.
-Amazon prime one day shipping to the rescue!
+I was able to overnight the correct cable the next day.

 The keyboards scratch easily if they aren’t protected.
 I found some cheap ‘craft’ bags on Amazon that I now put them in.
 I need to get some nicer ones, or consider ordering some other ones.